 Global equities started 2021 on a strong note as policy easing, and global vaccine rollouts went underway.
 At the start of January, US markets saw strong optimism.
 The storming of the US Capitol in early January had little effect over the broader market.
-The market showed strong attention to the Biden administration's US\$ 1.9 trillion COVID-19 relief proposal in mid-January.
 However, a black swan event at the end of the month saw retail investors selectively targeting underperforming stocks (e.g. GME and AMC) that resulted in a short squeeze and pushing their share prices to new highs.

 US equity markets ended the month of February with modest gains though sentiment was tested as surging bond yields and inflation fears took precedence.
-Whilst equities and bonds tend to move in opposite directions, the reality is that equity outperformance in the past year has largely come from growth-centric stocks and "stay at home" trades, which are now facing short-term squeezes on their profit margins from rising rates.
-Another factor is the shift from growth to value, with value stocks performing better over the month.
-The Fed lightly addressed some of these concerns but mainly assured that current easy monetary policy will remain, with primary focus on the labor market.
+Whilst equities and bonds tend to move in opposite directions, the reality is that equity outperformance in the past year has largely come from growth-centric stocks and "stay at home" trades, which were facing short-term squeezes on their profit margins from rising rates.
+Another factor is the shift from growth to value, with value stocks performing better over the period.